akauppi/GroundLevel-firebase-es/packages/app-deploy-ops/README.md

 - `@ops/central` implementation that connects the app's logging calls to a cloud service
 - crash reporting
-- Firebase production initialization (including baking in the access values)
+- Firebase production initialization
+  - bakes in Firebase access values

 We get the application logic as a module dependency, and don't expect anything from it (apart from it needing Firebase initialized and an implementation for `@ops/central`).
 It can use any web framework, and any libraries.